 ~~~~~~~ 🎶 ~~~~~~~

 I’ll leave you with this postscript.
-In later years, when Loyola beefed up their acoustics department with equipment to study the science of sound, my mother gave the tape to them to analyze, and see if the bird’s singing was actually following along with her.
+In later years, when Loyola beefed up their acoustics department with equipment to study the science of sound, my mother gave the tape to them to analyze, and see if the bird’s singing were actually following along with her.
 Of course it was.
 And now, writing this almost 60 years later, I think “duh, that’s why it’s called a mockingbird”.

 As usual, thanks so much for visiting my little world and taking my grandmother into your hearts..